 Beta reminder: As I mentioned at the end of class today, please do try to find a Bloomberg terminal.
 Click on Equities, find your stock (pinpoint the local listing; there can be dozens of listings....) and once you are on your stock's page of choices, type in BETA.
 A beta page should magically appear, with a two-year regression beta for your company.
 Print if off.
 If no one is waiting for the terminal, try these variations:

 If you can get your hands on the beta page for your company, you should be able to make these assessments for your company.
-I had a typo on one of the slides today and I am attaching the corrected version.
 You can also get a guide to reading the Bloomberg pages for your company by clicking below: